Quiet title: Limitations

 Unlike acquisition through a deed of sale, a quiet title action will give the party seeking such relief no cause of action against previous owners of the property, unless the plaintiff in the quiet title action acquired its interest through a warranty deed and had to bring the action to settle defects that existed when the warranty deed was delivered.

-Not all quiet title actions “clear title” completely.
+Not all quiet title actions "clear title" completely.
 Some states have a quiet title action for the purpose of clearing a particular, known claim, title defect, or perceived defect.
-Contrast title registration which settles all title issues, both known and unknown.
+This is contrasted with title registration which settles all title issues, both known and unknown.
 Quiet title actions are always subject to attack and are particularly vulnerable to jurisdictional challenges, both subject matter and personal, even years after final court decree in the action.
 It usually takes 3–6 months depending on the state where it is done.

-A quiet title action is also subject in many geographic jurisdictions, to a Statute of Limitations.
+A quiet title action is also subject in many geographic jurisdictions to a statute of limitations.
 This limitations of action is often 10 or 20 years.